A fixed end-of-support date with no migration plan

 Dynamics GP has been a reliable ERP for Australian mid-market businesses for decades.
 But Microsoft has drawn a line: December 31, 2029.
 That is the end of product updates, tax releases, and technical support.
 Security patches extend to April 2031, but from January 2030 you are on your own for compliance and functionality.

-HELLO PEOPLE manages GP migrations to Dynamics 365 Business Central, NetSuite, and MYOB Acumatica.
+HELLO PEOPLE manages GP migrations to Xero, Dynamics 365 Business Central, NetSuite, and MYOB Acumatica.
 Full SQL extraction, data transformation, Dexterity customisation rebuilds, report migration, and integration reconnection — all managed as a single project with a fixed price after auditing your environment.

 We are Perth-based and work with businesses across Australia.
 Every project starts with a review of your GP environment before we scope or quote anything.